Gemini

 Support is available via live chat and a ticket form—no phone line or direct email.
 Chat runs 24/7, starting with a bot and escalating to human agents for complicated cases.

 Assistance is offered in English and Spanish.
-Effective for basics, but not a standout compared to top-tier support desks.
+It can be effective for basic requests, though it is not described here as a standout compared with the strongest support teams.

 Geographical Availability